Cover photo by: @ScottSauls

 Win or lose, you will be hungry (again) after the game, so don’t hesitate to continue the celebration in one of Columbia’s many hot spots for post-game festivities.
 If you’re feeling victorious, head to Five Points for an unrivaled collegiate party vibe.
 Hit the Vista to mix and mingle, see and be seen.
 Rosewood (near the stadium) is perfect place to find a cozy spot to watch the rest of the evening's games in a friendly neighborhood setting.

 So whether you’re a Gamecock, Wildcat, Bulldog, Razorback, Commodore, Gator, Terrier, or Tiger, Columbia SC tailgating was made for you.
-Here’s to a rollicking good time, no matter which side of the Willy B you’re sitting on.
+Check out our website for more things to do when you're in town for the big game.